 - Robert D. Fechtner, MD, is Professor of Ophthalmology and Director, of the Glaucoma Division, at the Institute of Ophthalmology and Visual Science, Rutgers, the State University of New Jersey.
 Dr. Fechtner received his bachelor of science degree in biomedical science and his medical degree from the University of Michigan.
 He completed his residency at Albert Einstein College of Medicine in New York.
 A fellowship in glaucoma followed at the University of California, San Diego, under a National Research Service Award from the National Institutes of Health.
 Dr. Fechtner is the Executive Vice President of the World Glaucoma Association and has published more than 100 scientific articles and book chapters. - Eugene Laska, PhD, is a professor in the Department of Psychiatry at New York University and the Director of the Statistical Sciences unit at the Nathan S. Kline Institute for Psychiatric Research.
-Dr. Laska was for 20 years the Director of the WHO Collaborating Center for Research and Training in Mental Health Program Management and has served as a consultant to many pharmaceutical companies both large and small with regard to biostatistics and clinical trial design. - Richard B. Silverman, Ph.D. is the John Evans Professor of Chemistry at Northwestern University.
-He is the inventor of Pfizer's \$4.5 billion/year Lyrica® (pregabalin), marketed worldwide for the treatment of epilepsy, neuropathic pain, fibromyalgia, pain from spinal cord injury, and (in Europe) for generalized anxiety disorder.
-He has received numerous awards, most recently the 2014 Excellence in Medicinal Chemistry Prize of the Israel Chemistry Society, 2013 Bristol-Myers Squibb-Edward E. Smissman Award of the American Chemical Society, 2012 Sato Memorial International Award of the Pharmaceutical Society of Japan, 2011 Fellow of the American Chemical Society, 2011 E.B.
-Hershberg Award for Important Discoveries in Medicinally Active Substances from the American Chemical Society, 2009 Perkin Medal, from the Society of Chemical Industry, and, in 2009, he was inducted into the American Chemical Society Medicinal Chemistry Hall of Fame.
-Dr. Silverman holds 52 patents, has published over 320 peer-reviewed articles and has written four books over his 37-year career in academia.
+Dr. Laska was for 20 years the Director of the WHO Collaborating Center for Research and Training in Mental Health Program Management and has served as a statistical consultant to many pharmaceutical companies (including us) both large and small with regard to biostatistics and clinical trial design. - Richard B. Silverman, Ph.D. is the John Evans Professor of Chemistry at Northwestern University.
+He is the inventor of Pfizer's \$4.5 billion/year Lyrica[®] (pregabalin), marketed worldwide for the treatment of epilepsy, neuropathic pain, fibromyalgia, pain from spinal cord injury, and (in Europe) for generalized anxiety disorder.
+He has received numerous awards, most recently Fellow of the National Academy of Inventors (2014), Fellow of the American Academy of Arts & Sciences (2014), iCON Innovator Award of the iBIO Institute (2014), Northwestern University Trustee Medal for Faculty Innovation and Entrepreneurship (2014), Medicinal Chemistry Prize of the Israel Chemistry Society (2014), Fellow of the Royal Society of Chemistry (UK, 2013), Centenary Prize of the Royal Society of Chemistry (2013), Bristol-Myers Squibb-Edward E. Smissman Award of the American Chemical Society (2011), E.B.
+Hershberg Award for Important Discoveries in Medicinally Active Substances from the American Chemical Society (2011), E.B.
+Hershberg Award for Important Discoveries in Medicinally Active Substances from the American Chemical Society (2011), Perkin Medal from the Society of Chemical Industry (2009), Medicinal Chemistry Hall of Fame of the American Chemical Society (2009).
+Dr. Silverman holds 59 patents, has published over 335 peer-reviewed articles and has written five books over his 38-year career in academia.

-We plan to add additional members to our Scientific Advisory Board in the future who will be able to advise on the development and commercialization of FirdapseTM for LEMS or other neuromuscular diseases.
+We plan to add additional members to our Scientific Advisory Board in the future who will be able to advise on the development of Firdapse[TM] for LEMS or other neuromuscular diseases.